allegheny-computer-science-203-s2021/assessment/assessment.md

 * Software architecture

-The architecture of the software will be evaluated on this scale:

 * None = The program demonstrates no understanding or implementation of software architecture.
 * Inadequate = The program displays experience with software architecture, but there are flow and design issues.
 * Adequate = The program displays experience and understanding of software architecture with minimal flow and design issues.